 How to avoid making mistakes on your CV

 Always, always, always double-check your CV before you send it to anyone!
 Put it through a spell-checker to make sure there aren’t any grammatical errors or spelling mistakes.

 If you’re not the strongest writer then use bullet points instead of writing paragraphs anywhere on your CV.
 That way you can more easily avoid grammatical errors and a hiring manager can still easily scan your CV for the skills and experience they’re looking for.

 Get someone else to look at your CV too.
 A parent, guardian or teacher can help you by pointing out any errors or anything that doesn’t make sense.

 Student summer job CV template

-We know your first CV can be a little bit daunting, which is why we’ve added our summer job CV template to our summer resources, so you have one less thing to worry about when looking for a summer job.
+We know your first CV can be a little bit daunting, which is why we’ve added our summer job CV template to our free resources, so you have one less thing to worry about when looking for a summer job.